teixeira-fernando/teixeira-fernando/README.md

 ### Hi there, I'm Fernando 👋

-I am a Senior QA Engineer with more than 7 years of experience developing test automation solutions and test strategies for different projects.
+I am a Software Engineer in Test with more than 7 years of experience developing test automation solutions and test strategies for different projects.
 Self-independent learner and I love to try out and learn new technologies.
 I'm currently learning German, and I love jogging and cycling in my free time.

 I live in Germany and currently work at Verivox.